magud/fake-news-detection/README.md

 ## Goal and Background
 In this master's thesis, the two datasets FNC-1 and FNC-ARC were used to finetune large pretrained NLP models to classify the stances of article bodies towards their respective headline.
-The goals are to systematically analyze
+The goals are to systematically analyze the following questions:
-1. how well the models perform in general
+1. How well do the models perform in general?
-2. how much hyperparameter tuning is necessary and
+2. How much hyperparameter tuning is necessary?
-3. which of the models performs best.
+3. Which of the models performs best?

 The background of the thesis is the Fake News Challenge which was held in 2017.
 More details can be found [here](http://www.fakenewschallenge.org/).

 ## Datasets